 Law 25 Provisions That Entered Into Force in September 2022

-In September of 2022, the following provisions, as outlined by Quebec’s Law 25, entered into force:
+In September of 2022, the following provisions outlined by Law 25 entered into force:

 If your business qualifies under Quebec’s Law 25, you must comply with all of these guidelines, or else you violate the Law.

-Law 25 Provisions That Enter Into Force in September 2023
+Law 25 Provisions That Entered Into Force in September 2023

 In the case of consumers’ right not to be subject to automated decision-making, the law states that a company that uses personal information to render a decision based exclusively on automated processing must inform the person concerned no later than when it informs the person of the decision.